ahernandez214/ahernandez214.github.eoo/README.md

 ### Notes

-For this analysis, we'll prioritize analyzing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels with the most
+For this analysis, we'll prioritize analyzing the metrics that are important in generating the expected ROI for our marketing client, which of JJ's YouTube channels with the most

 - subscribers
 - total views